Parallel sampling of decomposable graphs using Markov chain on junction trees: Acknowledgements

 \section{Acknowledgements}

-The author wishes to acknowledge Felix Rios (Royal Institute of Technology in Stockholm) for providing necessary code through the {\sf trilearn} Python package, and the structure learning benchmarking workflow {\sf Benchpress}, and for his comments, which improved the quality of this work.
-The author was supported by an NSERC postdoctoral fellowship.
+The author acknowledges Felix Rios (Royal Institute of Technology in Stockholm) for providing needed code through the {\sf trilearn} Python package, and the structure learning benchmarking workflow {\sf Benchpress}, and for his comments that improved the quality of this work.
+The author was support by NSERC postdoctoral fellowship.